 \subsection{Trend comparison}

-Figure \ref{fg:unemployed_vacancy_month_aggregate} provides a comparative analysis of labor market dynamics between the Hello Work public employment platform (left panel) and a private spot work platform (right panel) from December 2019 to December 2023.
+Figure \ref{fg:unemployed_vacancy_month_aggregate} provides a comparative analysis of labor market dynamics between Hello Work (left panel) and the private spot work platform (right panel) from December 2019 to December 2023.

-First, We discuss the left panel of Hello Work for part-time workers and jobs.
-In panel (a), the number of unemployed individuals remains stable over the observed period, hovering around 0.8 million.
-Vacancies and tightness ($V/U$) show stable trends.
-Panel (b) shows that the hiring count through Hello Work remains low, with a small oscillating pattern throughout the period.
+First, we discuss the left panel of Hello Work for part-time workers and jobs.
+In panel (a), the number of unemployed individuals remains broadly stable over the observed period, hovering around 0.8 million.
+Vacancies and labor market tightness ($V/U$) decline in the first half of 2020, likely reflecting the disruption caused by the COVID-19 pandemic, but remain broadly stable thereafter without a clear recovery to the pre-pandemic level.\footnote{The decline in vacancies and labor market tightness in the first half of 2020 is consistent with the substantial disruption to labor demand caused by the COVID-19 pandemic in Japan \citep{fukui2020job, kawaguchi2021can, kikuchi2021suffers, fukai2021describing, ando2023discontinuous, higashi2025did}.
+This period coincided with a sharp deterioration in economic activity, particularly in face-to-face service sectors where part-time employment is prevalent.} Panel (b) shows that the hiring count through Hello Work remains low, with a small oscillating pattern throughout the period.
 This stable but limited hiring activity suggests that the platform may face constraints or inefficiencies in increasing the job match rate for part-time workers.
 In panel (c), the job and worker finding rates ($H/U$ and $H/V$) exhibit a gradual decline over time, suggesting reduced effectiveness in matching job seekers with available vacancies via Hello Work.
 This decline might reflect a growing preference for alternative job search methods such as the spot-work platform.

 In contrast, the right panels reflect the dynamics of the private platform, where a distinctive pattern emerges.
 Unlike Hello Work's part-time flow from unemployed to employed, workers on this platform do not automatically leave after securing a match, which keeps a larger pool of active users.
 The number of registered users increases gradually, while the number of vacancies rises sharply, especially post-2022, leading to a notable rise in labor market tightness ($V/U$).
 This reflects an expanding demand for spot employment opportunities.
 The hiring count in panel (b) shows a rapid upward trajectory starting around 2022, underscoring a marked increase in successful matches.